ayushi3004/comparative-diffusion-models/README.md

         python -u gans/cifar_gan.py > gans/out/train_test.log
 <br>
     <h3>Classical diffusion models:</h3>
+Next, we train a classical diffusion model using the code in the `improved-diffusion` library.
+First, navigate into the `improved-diffusion/improved_diffusion` directory and run `pip install -e .` to install the improved_diffusion library as a package.

+Now, you can run the scripts in the `improved-diffusion/scripts` folder to train and sample diffusion models.
+These scripts are based on https://github.com/openai/improved-diffusion and their usage is as such.

+We provide a `flags.sh` file to set up the training, model, and diffusion flags as we set them.
+You can use this before running the train/sample scripts by running `source flags.sh`.
+You will also need to run `export OPENAI_LOGDIR="some/output/directory/"` to capture the train/sample output to a specific location.
+To produce examples similar to ours, run the following:

+1. `source improved-diffusion/flags.sh`
+2. `export OPENAI_LOGDIR="path/to/outputdir"`
+3. `python improved-diffusion/datasets/cifar10.py`
+4. `python improved-diffusion/scripts/image_train.py $MODEL_FLAGS $DIFFUSION_FLAGS $TRAIN_FLAGS`
+5. (let this run to generate a number of models)
+6. `python improved-diffusion/scripts/image_sample.py $DIFFUSION_FLAGS $MODEL_FLAGS --num_samples 1024 --model_path path/to/model.pt`
+7. `python improved-diffusion/scripts/npztodir.py /path/to/generated-images.npz /diffusion-images`
+8. Download cifar-10 statistics from http://bioinf.jku.at/research/ttur/ttur_stats/fid_stats_cifar10_train.npz
+8. `python -m pytorch_fid fid_stats_cifar10_train.npz /diffusion-images`

+Training will take a substantial amount of time (usually over 12 hours with one GPU) to reach 10,000 iterations.
 <br>
     <h3>DDGAN (with improvements):</h3>
     Next we tried NVIDIA's Denoising Diffusion GANs which is supposed to be an enhancement over the